-Because it is impossible to diagnose and treat dental disease without general anesthesia, the successful completion of your pet’s anesthetic procedure is of paramount importance to us.
+Because it is impossible to diagnose and treat oral diseases without general anesthesia, the successful completion of your pet’s anesthetic procedure is of paramount importance to us.
 Many pets with dental disease are geriatric, or have medical concerns such as a heart murmur, and often their guardians have been told the pet “can’t be anesthetized”.
 In our practice, we commonly anesthetize animals with kidney disease, heart murmurs, diabetes, and of advanced age.
-We have successfully anesthetized dogs as old as 19.5 years and cats as old as 21 years, as well as patients weighing as little as 2.5 lbs.
+We have successfully anesthetized dogs as old as 19.5 years and cats as old as 21 years, as well as patients weighing as little as 2.0 lbs.

 At Aggie Animal Dental Center, our anesthetic safety measures include: